 - River Rivera (MS Student) is presenting The Viking Age Knarr Revisited: A Study on Cargo Ship Design and Function in the Viking Age.

-Recent NAP graduates, Alyssa Carpenter and Marissa Agerton, and CRL conservator, Karen Martindale, are also presenting at the SHA conference!
+Recent NAP graduates, Alyssa Carpenter, Megan Crutcher, and Marissa Agerton, and CRL conservator, Karen Martindale, are also presenting at the SHA conference!